ScottGrun/Planet-Info-Viewer/README.md

-# Frontend Mentor - Planets fact site solution
+# Planet Info Viewer - Learn about the planets in AR or 3D

-This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).

+I built this project intending to strengthen my project structure and component composition.
+I also was super keen to learn about web components and the many benefits they provide.

 ## Table of contents